murillohwg/ctf-writeup../picoCTF/scavenger-hunt/writeup.md

 - `myjs.js` — contained a flag fragment in a JS comment

 The remaining parts were found by accessing well-known sensitivefiles that are often accidentally exposed on web servers.
-Many parts in differents modules show hints, so I need to use them.
+Many parts in different modules show hints, so I need to use them.

 ---